 Next came talking to our renters.
 They were both most gracious and even said they could see it coming.
 We want to give them as much time as possible to find a new home and are trying to help with that in ways that we can.
 If anyone is looking for renters for their property these are the most outstanding renters you could ask for.
 After the issues we had with renting our house on Wardline this has been a totally different experience.
 They always pay on time and take excellent care of the house and property, and have wonderfully behaved little Chihuahuas and dachshunds.
 Plus they are a joy to share our property with and the puppies come visit us often which we love!

 With that decision made, and us moving forward with it, we needed to decide what to do with Dora our motor home and what to do to furnish a totally empty house.
-We do have a furnished kitchen and laundry room, thank goodness!!
+At least we do have a furnished kitchen and laundry room, thank goodness!!
 That will be its own adventure and I’ll share about that next time!

 Here’s a link to the second decision.

-One other change (not the second part to his blog) is that we are mostly likely going to become Louisiana residents again which is a big process in itself.
-Started today getting auto, motor home and house insurance quotes.
+One other change (not the second part to his blog) is that we are most likely going to become Louisiana residents again which is a big process in itself.
+Started today getting auto, motor home, and house insurance quotes.

 Also: The Mother’s Day picture presentation is finished and at the church ready to show Sunday.
 I absolutely loved doing this.
 I almost know by heart everyone’s mom’s names, children and grandchildren’s names.
 Especially Johnnie Whisenhunt and her mom Patsy Forbes.
 Long story there!

-The wild black berries are ripening abundantly.
+The wild blackberries are ripening abundantly.
 Just picked a 45 oz container from the fence lines along the road in front of our house.
-Maybe 50 feet of fence line.
 There are more everywhere!

 We’re going to see two of our granddaughters dance revue in Zachary, Louisiana tomorrow (Friday) evening.
 Madisyn is coming with us and we are so excited to go there and see it!